 Consider taking a look at your website or application from a different perspective.
 Like you are seeing your product for the very first time.
-Now, answer a simple question, how usable it is at all?
+Now, answer a simple question, how usable is it at all?
 Every website on the internet must be easy to use and offers a great user experience.
 While ensuring that users can achieve their goals intuitively, efficiently, and effectively.
 For this purpose, professional designers must ensure that each feature and option can be easily used.

 An example of this factor is the misuse of toast messages.
-It’s crucial to never display toast messages on top of buttons.
+It’s crucial never to display toast messages on top of buttons.
 Mainly because this one slight mistake leads to unwanted clicks and actions.

-Findability is one of the vital factors to the user experience of a large number of products.
+Findability is one of the vital factors in the user experience of a large number of products.
 It refers to the idea of how a product must be easy to find.
-In the case of digital and information products, its content must be easy to find too.
+In the case of digital and information products, their content must be easy to find too.
 As a matter of fact, the more steps it takes to get something done.
 The more a user is going to feel pestered.

 A bad example that is used quite often by companies is splitting the user journey into various stages.
 It’s a complete waste of time when it could have been achieved in just one go.

 In today’s world, users never give you a second chance to fool them.
 A big reason why is that there are plenty of options in nearly every field to find a credible product provider.